An Infinite-Dimensional Insider Trading Game: Model

 \subsection{The Trading Game}

 There are two risk-neutral agents---the insider and the market maker.
-There is a risk-free asset in perfectly elastic supply at risk-free rate zero (meaning simply that agents can borrow and lend arbitrary amounts at the risk-free rate, here normalized to zero; see \cite[Ch.~6]{bodie2021investments}).
+There is a risk-free asset in perfectly elastic supply at a risk-free rate of zero, i.e., agents can borrow and lend without restrictions at this normalized rate---a standard frictionless benchmark; see \cite[Ch.~6]{bodie2021investments}.

-At $t=0$, the insider observes a signal $s$ which informs him of the probability distribution over the possible $t=1$ states of the world.
+At $t=0$, the insider observes a signal $s$ that informs him of the probability distribution over the possible $t=1$ states of the world.
 The set of $t=1$ states is indexed by a compact interval $[\underaccent{\bar}{x}, \bar{x}]$ (compactness is imposed only for expositional convenience; our results extend to unbounded index sets under appropriate integrability conditions).
 The market maker has a Bayesian prior over the possible signals.
-At $t=0$, there is a complete market of Arrow--Debreu (AD) securities for $t=1$ states (extensions to incomplete markets are immediate, for instance by restricting trade to claims measurable with respect to a given partition of the state space; we focus on the complete-market case here).
+At $t=0$, there is a complete market of Arrow--Debreu (AD) securities for $t=1$ states (extensions to incomplete markets are immediate, for instance by restricting trade to claims that are measurable with respect to a given partition of the state space; we focus on the complete-market case here).

 After observing his private signal at $t=0$, the insider submits his demand for AD securities to maximize his expected utility at $t=1$.
 The market maker receives the combined order flow of the insider and noise traders across AD markets and executes the orders at his zero-profit prices.